-Consider your extended family, social circle, and neighborhood to make everything you can so that the child of different ethnicity can feel comfortable and accepted.
+Consider your extended family, social circle, and neighborhood and do everything you can so that the child of different ethnicity can feel comfortable and accepted.
 Be realistic and do this work because it is important for the wellbeing of your child.
 Instead of simply shielding him or her, prepare and empower.

 Understand that even if you have done everything to celebrate their birth culture, to make them keep in touch with their community, and provide role models in whom they can see their reflection, it will still be hard for them.
 Racial and cultural connectedness is a complicated thing.
 Some of their peers will still drop phrases like “You aren’t really black/Asian/brown”, while some people will keep complimenting them on their English and ask “Yes, but where are you really from?”
 Don’t leave them alone in their quest for identity; be ready to support them.

 A Fresh Start Means a Clean Slate

-Even adopted as babies, adoptees may challenge the narrative of their origin.
+Even when adopted as babies, adoptees may challenge the narrative of their origin.
 As much as you want to give your little one a story that will comfort or empower them, if it isn’t the whole truth, they could start to search for the rest when they are old enough.

 They may ask about their birth parents, why they were given up, to meet their biological siblings and to know their roots.
 This journey is likely to happen even in the case of closed adoption with no information exchanged and no further contact planned between adopted and birth parents.

 While growing up, adopted kids can have a lot of questions about their identity, about how they think of themselves.
 Children are more sensitive to nuances and detail than many adults give them credit for.
 They pick up the cues and hang on to accidentally slipped words.
 They wonder whom they have inherited their eyes from, why no one in the family seems to like the poetry they are obsessed with, and why online homework help with math is their guilty secret when it was their parents’ favorite subject in high school.